CodeURJC-DAW-2022-23/webapp10/README.md

 ##### DESCRIPTION OF TASKS

-I have worked on the docker files and done the api's related with images.
+I have worked in the worker component and client componente.

 ##### COMMITS DONE